Climate of Dallas: Summer

+Summers are very hot and rather humid.Heat waves can be severe and prolonged, usually coinciding with severe drought.The city's all-time recorded high temperature is 113 °F during the Heat Wave of 1980.
+In July and August, the average high temperature is near 96 °F, while the average nighttime low temperature is around 77 °F. Days with temperatures exceeding 100 °F (38 °C) happen at least several times during the summer every year.
+Especially hot and dry summers occurred in 1980, 2011, 2022 and 2023.

 Transitional months

 Spring and autumn bring warm weather to the area.
 Vibrant wildflowers (such as the bluebonnet, Indian paintbrush and other flora) bloom in spring and are planted around the highways throughout Texas.
 Springtime weather can be quite volatile, but temperatures themselves are warm on average.
 The weather in Dallas is also generally pleasant between late October and early December, and unlike springtime, major storms rarely form in the area.

 In the spring, cool fronts moving south from Canada collide with warm, humid air streaming in from the Gulf Coast.
-When these fronts meet over north central Texas, severe thunderstorms are generated with spectacular lightning shows, torrents of rain, hail, and occasionally, tornadoes (Dallas is located at the lower-end of the Tornado Alley).
+When these fronts meet over north central Texas, severe thunderstorms are generated with spectacular lightning shows, torrents of rain, hail, and occasionally, tornadoes (Dallas is located at the lower end of the Tornado Alley).